Good Landing Page Design

-Whether you are looking to convey a very specific message to your audience, increase your conversion rates and get more phone calls or emails, or increase the effectiveness of your email campaigns, a strong landing page can help.
+Whether you are looking to convey a very specific message to your audience, increase your conversion rates, get more phone calls and emails, or increase the effectiveness of your email campaigns, a strong landing page design can help.

 Homepage vs. Landing Page

 - Homepage — The first page of your website, a place where people arrive after clicking on or typing in your root domain (for example, www.website.com).
 This is an umbrella page with navigation buttons and menus that link to every other page in the website, including instructions on contacting the company or how to follow it on social media.

 - Landing Page — Targeted to the user’s original search, a place where people “land” after clicking on an ad or an email campaign.
 This is a focused page with a call to action (CTA) that usually doesn’t feature any navigation buttons.
 It may be part of your website, but more likely stands alone.

 You Can Never Go Home Again

 Most businesses we encounter will send all their traffic to their homepage.
 Usually, this is NOT the best solution.
 The homepage (not in all cases, but in most cases) is probably one of the worst places to send people.
 In many ways, you’d be better off sending people to the About Us page.
 For most businesses, if you’re looking to get any sort of return on investment (ROI), you’re going to want a hyper-focused landing page.

 Visualize the Landing Page Design